fruityvince/Athena/README.md

 # What is Athena ?

 Athena is an **API** and a **Tool** made to create and manage Sanity Check and Fix process in Python.
-It allow the user to define a list of process to execute in a specific order with some sort of parameter to ensure a minimum Quality/Sanity in a specific environment.
+It allow the user to define a list of process to execute in a specific order with some sort of parameters to ensure a minimum Quality/Sanity in a specific environment.

 The built-in tool works with a lot of the most used CG software that have a python interpreter like Autodesk Maya, The Foundry Katana, Mari, Nuke, SideFx Houdini etc...
 (Feel free to test it in another software)
 Off course the tool also works as a standalone tool into Linux, MacOs and Windows.

-# How it works ?

 # How to setup an Athena package ?